riceissa/issarice.com/wiki/advice-for-young-people.md

   people who seemed super smart and see if now you can tell which ones are _really_ smart vs merely seemed-smart-to-my-younger-self.
 - gell-mann amnesia
+- you can use recommendations to generate ideas for smart people, but you will generally need to put in the work to verify that the recommended people are good. e.g. if smart person A says that B and C are smart, you usually can't trust A to be correct about this.
+  (it's really weird! i know a bunch of smart people who give lots of false positives about who else is smart. smartness is sadly not transitive.) you have to go through B and C's stuff yourself to judge for yourself.

 (see my [People page](people) for my specific recommendations, so you can judge whether you think i know what i'm talking about)